mlromramse/buddy/README.md

 When connecting to the instance from your terminal the way to do this is quite different:

-1. Select the instance by clicking its name.
+1. Select the instance, in the amazon aws console, by clicking its name.
 2. Click on the `[ Connect ]` button.
 3. Follow the instructions on the page shown.